-As of December 31, 2016 and 2015, the Company maintained letters of credit of \$14.4 million and \$10.0 million, respectively, which are required to be collateralized with a bank account at a financial institution in accordance with the Company's current and future headquarters' lease agreements.
-At December 31, 2016, \$13.8 million relates to the 60 Binney Street Lease.
-Subject to the terms of the lease and certain reduction requirements specified therein, including market capitalization requirements, this amount may decrease by \$1.5 million on the third, fourth, and fifth anniversaries of the date the Company occupies the building.
+As of December 31, 2017, the Company maintained letters of credit of \$13.8 million which are required to be collateralized with a bank account at a financial institution in accordance with the Company's 60 Binney Street Lease agreement.
+As of December 31, 2016, the Company maintained letters of credit of \$14.4 million which were required to be collateralized with a bank account at a financial institution in accordance with the Company's current and prior headquarters' lease agreements.
+Subject to the terms of the 60 Binney Street Lease agreement and certain reduction requirements specified therein, including market capitalization requirements, this amount may decrease by \$1.5 million on the fourth, fifth and sixth anniversaries of the date the Company occupies the building.